-Use the Context Help button to copy Verilog or SystemVerilog constructs into your source file or Tcl constraint commands into your Tcl file.
-When you load a Verilog/SystemVerilog file or Tcl file into the UI, the Context Help button displays at the bottom of the window.
-Click this button to display the Context Help Editor.
+Use the Context Help button to copy Verilog, SystemVerilog, or VHDL constructs into your source file or Tcl constraint commands into your Tcl file.
+When you load a Verilog/SystemVerilog/VHDL file or Tcl file into the UI, the Context Help button displays at the bottom of the window.
+Click on this button to display the Context Help Editor.